Russia women's national artistic gymnastics team: History

 At the Olympic Games, Russia has made seven appearances in the women's team competition and won six medals, including a gold in 2020.
 Russia has also won ten medals in the World Artistic Gymnastics Championships women's team competition.

 After the 2022 Russian invasion of Ukraine, the International Gymnastics Federation (FIG) barred Russian athletes and officials, including judges.
 It also announced that "all FIG World Cup and World Challenge Cup events planned to take place in Russia ... are cancelled, and no other FIG events will be allocated to Russia ... until further notice."
 FIG also banned the Russian flag and anthem at its events.
 European Gymnastics announced in March 2022 that no athletes, officials, and judges from the Russian Gymnastics Federation can participate in any European Gymnastics events, that no European Gymnastics authorities from Russias can pursue their functions, and that European Gymnastics had removed from its calendar all events allocated to Russia and would not allocate any future events to Russia.

 Starting in 2025, Russian gymnasts started applying for Individual Neutral Athlete status.
 If granted, they were permitted to compete internationally as an individual.
+In May 2026, World Gymnastics lifted all restrictions against Russian athletes.
+Despite the ban being lifted, local governments were still allowed to refuse to display Russian flags and national emblems during competitions allocated before the ban was lifted.
+Therefore, Russia still sometimes competed under the banner World Gymnastics 2.